Revisiting the Adversarial Robustness-Accuracy Tradeoff in Robot Learning: Introduction

 Robust learning aims to tackle the problem by training networks that are immune to adversarial or other types of attacks \cite{wald1945statistical,huber1964robust,atkeson1997robot,xu2009robustness,madry2017towards,song2018improving,biggio2012poisoning,konstantinov2019robust}.
 One of the most dominant approaches for training robust models is adversarial training which adds adversarial perturbations to the training data online during and throughout the learning procedure \cite{wald1945statistical,madry2017towards}.
 Adversarial training methods improve the test-time robustness on adversarial examples at the critical cost of lower nominal accuracy \cite{raghunathan2019adversarial,zhang2018efficient,tsipras2018robustness}.
 For instance, the advanced adversarial training algorithm of \cite{zhang2019theoretically}, which won the NeurIPS 2018 Adversarial Vision Challenge, yielded a robust network with an accuracy of 89\% on the CIFAR-10 dataset.
 In contrast, standard training algorithms can easily produce non-robust networks with an accuracy above 96\% on this dataset \cite{zagoruyko2016wide}.
 This dilemma of choosing between an accurate but vulnerable and a robust but less accurate model is known as the robustness-accuracy trade-off \cite{tsipras2018robustness,zhang2019theoretically,raghunathan2019adversarial}.

 Recent work \cite{lechner2021adversarial} has investigated this trade-off specifically in the context of robot learning applications where both accuracy and robustness are critical as the system is ultimately deployed into physical, safety-critical environments.
 The authors observed that this trade-off is not fair trade but poses a net loss when evaluating the robots' overall performance and concluded that adversarial training is not ready for robot learning.
-However, recent work has shown that multiple factors contribute to the reduction in accuracy of robot learning methods.
-In particular, these works underline that larger models are necessary for robustly fitting the training data.
-Moreover, they emphasize that a more careful selection of the neural network architecture and hyperparameters is needed when replacing standard training with adversarial training methods.
+However, recent work has shown that multiple factors (e.g., model size, choice of the activation function, adversarial training procedure) contribute to the reduction in accuracy of robot learning methods \cite{rebuffi2021data,bubeck2021law,zhou2022understanding,singla2021low,pang2021bag,wu2020adversarial}.
+In particular, these works underline that larger models are necessary for robustly fitting the training data \cite{bubeck2021universal,bubeck2021law}.
+Moreover, they emphasize that a more careful selection of the neural network architecture and hyperparameters is needed when replacing standard training with adversarial training methods \cite{pang2021bag,zhou2022understanding}.
 However, there remains a critically important and open question on if these recent advances are sufficient to quell the costs of adversarial training for robotics.

-In this work, we assess whether the conclusion of \cite{lechner2021adversarial} that adversarial training is not ready for robot learning remains true or is challenged by these recent advances to the field.
-In particular, we evaluate if overparametrized models, vision transformers, and smooth curvature activation functions can provide acceptable accuracy and robustness on robot learning and autonomous driving tasks.
+In this work, we assess whether the conclusion of \cite{lechner2021adversarial} that adversarial training is not ready for robot learning remains true or is challenged by these recent advances in the field.
+In particular, we evaluate if overparametrized models \cite{bubeck2021law}, vision transformers \cite{zhou2022understanding,paul2022vision}, smooth curvature activation functions \cite{singla2021low}, more careful hyperparameter selection \cite{pang2021bag}, and advanced adversarial training methods \cite{wu2020adversarial} can provide acceptable accuracy and robustness on three robot learning and autonomous driving tasks.